mitchellkolb/living-atlas/README.md

 # How to Set Up
 These instructions are for a local instance.
 Open a new terminal and check that the following libraries are installed:
    * python3
-   * pip (used for installing required libraries to run backend)
+   * pip (used for installing required libraries to run the backend)
-   * node.js (this enables npm commands)
+   * node.js (enables npm commands)

 **Running the Frontend:**
-   1. Go into the `/client` directory
+   1. Go into the `/client` directory.
-   2. Open this directory in a terminal
+   2. Open this directory in a terminal.
-   3. Type in `npm install` to enable React and all of the node modules used.
+   3. Type `npm install` to enable React and all of the node modules used.
-   4. Run the command “npm start” to initialize the front end in port 3000.
+   4. Run the command `npm start` to initialize the frontend on port 3000.

 **Running the Backend:**
 1. Open a new terminal and navigate to the `/backend` directory.
-2. Use `pip install -r requirements.txt` in order to install all of the requirements.
+2. Use `pip install -r requirements.txt` to install all of the requirements.
-3. Use `uvicorn main:app --reload` to locally host the back end in port 8000 (“--reload” makes the backend restart anytime an update happens to a file; you can choose to leave this part out).
+3. Use `uvicorn main:app --reload` to locally host the backend on port 8000 (`--reload` makes the backend restart anytime an update happens to a file; you can choose to leave this part out).
-    - If the above command doesn’t work, then you can try running “python .\main.py” instead
+    - If the above command doesn’t work, try running `python .\main.py` instead.
-4. In order to run the docs for the backend and test each individual endpoint, go to http://localhost:8000/docs in your browser.
+4. To run the docs for the backend and test each individual endpoint, go to [http://localhost:8000/docs](http://localhost:8000/docs) in your browser.

-**Connecting The Frontend And Local Backend:**
+**Connecting the Frontend and Local Backend:**
    1. By default, the frontend should be connected to the hosted backend on Render.
-This can be checked by looking into the JavaScript file named “api.js” found inside of the /client/src directory.
+This can be checked by looking into the JavaScript file named `api.js` found inside the `/client/src` directory.
-   2. Each baseURL found in this file will have a comment describing where it is deployed.
-Comment out all of these hosted baseURL statements.
+   2. Each `baseURL` found in this file will have a comment describing where it is deployed.
+Comment out all of these hosted `baseURL` statements.
-   3. To switch to the local backend, simply uncomment “baseURL: ‘http://localhost:8000’”.
+   3. To switch to the local backend, simply uncomment `baseURL: 'http://localhost:8000'`.

-To close the application, you can go back to each terminal and do the command Ctrl+C in order to end the process and free up localhost port 3000 and 8000 (if you forget to do this its not the end of the world but it might not let you delete files in the project without restarting your pc.
-Also if you do `npm start` again it will now ask you to open it in port 3001 instead since 3000 is busy.)
+To close the application, go back to each terminal and use the command `Ctrl+C` to end the process and free up localhost ports 3000 and 8000.
+If you forget to do this, it's not the end of the world, but it might not let you delete files in the project without restarting your PC.
+Also, if you do `npm start` again, it will ask you to open it on port 3001 instead since port 3000 is busy.

 # Project Overview
 The Living Atlas project is a comprehensive web application designed to address the challenge of scattered and inaccessible environmental data related to the Columbia River Basin.
-Developed with the aim of creating a centralized repository, the platform facilitates the collection, sharing, and access of a wide variety of environmental data.
+Developed with the aim of creating a centralized repository, the platform facilitates the collection, sharing, and access to a wide variety of environmental data.
 The application primarily targets stakeholders such as tribal communities, academic institutions, and government agencies.
 Built using React for the front end and FastAPI for the back end, Living Atlas provides a user-friendly interface for data collection and a robust system for data management.
 The back end utilizes ElephantSQL to store all application data in the cloud, ensuring scalability and reliability.
 Additionally, the platform features interactive data visualization through an integrated map-based interface, allowing users to view and analyze data in a geographical context.

 Key features of Living Atlas include data collection, data management, data sharing, external data connections, and data visualization.
 The data collection feature offers a simple interface for uploading environmental data from various sources, with verification processes to ensure accuracy.
 The data management system supports efficient storage, searchability, sorting, filtering, and analysis of data.
 The platform promotes collaboration through secure data sharing and integrates external data sources to broaden the range of available information.
 The interactive map-based visualization tool enhances understanding by presenting data in a spatial context.
 This project demonstrates a successful collaboration between multiple teams, each focusing on specific aspects such as the database and backend, or the user interface and interactive map.
 Together, these components create a cohesive application that aims to make environmental data accessible and useful to a wide audience.

 ## Project Details

 ### Introduction
 In this project, we deployed the Living Atlas.
-The Living Atlas is a web application aimed at solving the problem of scattered andinaccessible environmental data.
+The Living Atlas is a web application aimed at solving the problem of scattered and inaccessible environmental data.
 Our goal is to provide a central location for collecting, sharing, and accessing environmental data, making it available to a wide range of stakeholders including tribal communities, academic institutions, and possible government agencies.
 The platform will allow for easy viewing by everyone but will require authentication for uploading data to ensure the validity and accuracy of the information being shared.
 Additionally, the platform will be able to connect to external sources, further expanding the range of environmental data available on the platform.

 ### Collaboration
 The Living Atlas project was a collaborative effort involving a dedicated development team and our clients from the Center for Environmental Research, Education, and Outreach (CEREO).
 Our team, composed of Joshua Long, Mitchell Kolb, and Sierra Svetlik, and later the Living Atlas Map team met weekly to discuss progress, address challenges, and plan the next steps.
-Additionally, we held weekly meetings with our clients, including Dr. Jan Boll, Dr. Julie Padowski, Dr. Hannah Haemmerli, and ocassionally principal assistant Jacqueline Richey McCabe, to ensure that our work aligned with their expectations and requirements.
+Additionally, we held weekly meetings with our clients, including Dr. Jan Boll, Dr. Julie Padowski, Dr. Hannah Haemmerli, and occasionally principal assistant Jacqueline Richey McCabe, to ensure that our work aligned with their expectations and requirements.
 These regular interactions facilitated effective communication, timely feedback, and a clear understanding of the project goals, contributing significantly to the project's success.
-The larger group meeting were where we displayed and demo'ed the current status of the website as it was being developed.
-Throughout our two semesters working on this project we also had bi-weekly meetings with our professor Subu where we went over our progress and goals as a team as well.
+The larger group meetings were where we displayed and demoed the current status of the website as it was being developed.
+Throughout our two semesters working on this project, we also had bi-weekly meetings with our professor Subu where we went over our progress and goals as a team as well.

 ### Meetings
 The Living Atlas Project was developed collaboratively by two teams: the Living Atlas Database team and the Map team.
 Initially, the two teams operated fairly independently, holding biweekly meetings with Prof. Subu and weekly meetings with our client, the CEREO team.
 In the second semester, both development teams formally merged and began working from the same GitHub repository while continuing to maintain weekly meetings with the client.